michaeloverman/UdacityC-/CppND-Capstone-Snake-Game-master/README.md

 * Overloaded functions allow the same function to operate on different parameters.

-One function is overloaded with different signatures for the same function name.
+One function is overloaded with different signatures for the same function name:
+ - HandleInput function in controller.cpp is overloaded for different needs of opening screen vs game itself

 * Derived class functions override virtual base class functions.